verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] That's some fart smelling nonsense
 - [ ] Your eyes light up my soul
 - [ ] I just need to get a car and classic Good looks
+- [ ] Stalking is an ugly word.
+I like to call it obsessively shadowing.